Virginia A. Phillips

-Virginia Anne Phillips (born February 14, 1957) is a Senior United States district judge of the United States District Court for the Central District of California.
+Virginia Anne Phillips (née Ettinger; born February 14, 1957) is a senior United States district judge of the United States District Court for the Central District of California.

 Early life and education

-Born (as Virginia Ettinger) and raised in Orange, California, Phillips received a Bachelor of Arts degree from the University of California, Riverside, in 1979 and a Juris Doctor from the University of California, Berkeley, Boalt Hall School of Law in 1982.
-She was in private practice in Riverside, California, from 1982 to 1991.
+Born (as Virginia Ettinger) and raised in Orange, California, Phillips received a Bachelor of Arts degree from the University of California, Riverside, in 1979 and a Juris Doctor from the University of California, Berkeley School of Law in 1982.

+Career

+Phillips was in private practice in Riverside, California, from 1982 to 1991.
 She was a Commissioner for the Riverside County Superior Court from 1991 to 1995.

-Judicial service
+Federal judicial service

 In 1995, Phillips became a United States magistrate judge of the Central District of California.
-On January 26, 1999, Phillips was nominated by President Bill Clinton to be a United States District Judge of the United States District Court for the Central District of California, to a seat vacated by William Matthew Byrne Jr. She was confirmed by the United States Senate on November 10, 1999, and received her commission on November 15, 1999.
-Phillips served as Chief Judge from July 1, 2016 to May 31, 2020.
+On January 26, 1999, Phillips was nominated by President Bill Clinton to be a United States district judge of the United States District Court for the Central District of California, to a seat vacated by Judge William Matthew Byrne Jr. She was confirmed by the United States Senate on November 10, 1999, and received her commission on November 15, 1999.
+Phillips served as chief judge from July 1, 2016 to May 31, 2020.
 Phillips assumed senior status on February 14, 2022, her 65th birthday.